-However, if you are injured during an accident and meet the criteria of the serious injury threshold, you may be entitled to the recovery of non-economic damages from the opposing party.
+However, if you are injured during an auto accident and meet the criteria of the serious injury threshold, you may be entitled to the recovery of non-economic damages from the opposing party.

 If the automobile accident that you were involved in resulted in a “serious injury,” you will likely be able to step outside of the confines of a no-fault system and file a liability claim or car accident lawsuit against the at-fault driver.
 Among other differences between no-fault and a standard claim, you’ll be able to get compensation for non-economic damages like pain and suffering if you pursue a claim outside of no-fault.